How to Choose the Right Driveway Alert Kit

-Let’s face it, crime is on the rise.
-According to the website, Policy Advice, there are almost three burglaries every minute in the USA, equating to approximately 2.5 million per year.
-Most of these are opportunity-based theft, meaning they are not planned ahead of time.
-While many of us do a variety of things to protect our home or office, we often neglect the need or use of a driveway alert kit to provide an extra layer of protection.
+Let’s face it: crime is on the rise.
+According to the website Policy Advice, there are almost three burglaries every minute in the USA, equating to approximately 2.5 million per year.
+Most of these are opportunity-based thefts, meaning they are not planned ahead of time.
+While many of us do various things to protect our home or office, we often neglect the need or use of a driveway alert kit to provide an extra layer of protection.
 By monitoring traffic and movement in and out of our driveway, we may get a few extra seconds of advance warning that someone unwanted has entered our property.

-In addition to physical security, driveway sensors may provide a layer of benefit for businesses as well.
-At our offices, we have placed driveway sensors, such as the ERA-DSTX that shoot across entrances to our parking lot.
-This gives us advanced warning when customers arrive, but also alerts us to deliver trucks so we never miss anything important.
+In addition to physical security, driveway sensors may also benefit businesses.
+At our offices, we have placed driveway sensors, such as the ERA-DSTX, that shoot across entrances to our parking lot.
+This gives us advanced warning when customers arrive and alerts us to deliver trucks so we never miss anything important.

 This is an in-depth series of articles to help consumers choose the top driveway alarm system offered at 1800doorbell.com.
-In the first article, we will review the basics of driveway alarms, what they are, how they work, and the major components of each.
-The series culminates with recommendations with an overall top choice based on the type of sensor.
+In the first article, we will review the basics of driveway alarms, what they are, how they work, and the significant components of each.
+The series culminates with recommendations and an overall top choice based on the type of sensor.

 Choosing a Driveway Alert Kit

 When it comes to choosing a driveway alert kit, there are a few things you’ll want to keep in mind.
 First, consider the size of your driveway and the range you’ll need the sensor to cover.
-While the length of your driveway is important, the terrain and any obstacles are also very important.
-If you have a lot of trees or bushes, for example, you’ll need a sensor with a longer range so that it can still detect people or animals walking by.
+While the length of your driveway is necessary, the terrain and obstacles are also critical.
+For example, If you have many trees or bushes, you’ll need a sensor with a longer range to detect still people or animals walking by.

-You’ll also want to think about how you want to be alerted when someone or something is near your driveway.
-Chime sound, flashing light, siren, etc. Choose the method that works best for you and your lifestyle.
+You’ll also want to consider how you want to be alerted when someone or something is near your driveway, such as a chime sound, flashing light, siren, etc. Choose the method that works best for you and your lifestyle.

 Think about what kind of alerts you’d like to receive – visual, auditory, or both.
 Finally, decide whether you’d prefer a wired or wireless system.

 Finally, consider the price of the driveway alert kit.
-While you may be tempted to choose the cheapest option, keep in mind that cheaper options may not always be the best in terms of quality and performance.
-It’s important to find a balance between price and quality to get the best product for you.
-So take some time to consider all of your options before making a decision.
-The right drive way alert kit will give you peace of mind and help keep your home safe.
+While you may be tempted to choose the cheapest option, remember that more affordable options may not always be the best in quality and performance.
+Finding a balance between price and quality is essential to get the best product for you.
+So, take some time to consider all of your options before making a decision.
+The suitable driveway alert kit will give you peace of mind and help keep your home safe.

 What is a driveway alarm?

-A driveway alarm is a system that helps to alert you when someone or something enters your driveway.
-It can be used as a security measure to deter burglars or intruders, or simply to let you know when someone has arrived.
-There are many different types of driveway alarms available on the market, so it is important to choose one that best suits your needs.
+A driveway alarm is a system that alerts you when someone or something enters your driveway.
+It can be used as a security measure to deter burglars or intruders or simply to let you know when someone has arrived.
+Many types of driveway alarms are available on the market, so choosing one that best suits your needs is essential.

 In years past, wireless alerts have gotten a bad rap.
-In most cases this is because of the wireless range we will discuss below.
-Things have changed over the last 5-10 years and the systems have improved dramatically as the wireless transmission range has improved while keeping power consumption low.
+This is primarily because of the wireless range we will discuss below.
+Things have changed over the last 5-10 years, and the systems have improved dramatically, as the wireless transmission range has been enhanced while power consumption has remained low.

 Wireless products also provide much more versatility.
-Many of the models on 1800doorbell.com are robust enough to allow you to add different sensor and transmitter types such as push buttons, door alert contacts, motion alert sensors, and more to your kit, as well as additional receivers.
+Many of the models on 1800doorbell.com are robust enough to allow you to add different sensor and transmitter types, such as push buttons, door alert contacts, motion alert sensors, and more, to your kit and additional receivers.

-Because of the flexibility, expandability, and increase reliability as technology has improved, we always recommend wireless kits to our customers.
+We always recommend wireless kits to our customers because of the flexibility, expandability, and increased reliability as technology has improved.
 We stand by these recommendations by offering a 30-day money-back guarantee on top of the manufacturer’s warranty.

 What are the Components of a Driveway Monitoring Kit?

-In most cases, a drive way monitoring system consists of two major components.
-First is the sensor.
-This is the unit that will detect an object entering the driveway.
-Since are talking about wireless alert kits in this article, we will also refer to these sensors as transmitters as they will transmit a radio signal from the sensor to the receiving chime unit.
+In most cases, a driveway monitoring system consists of two major components.
+First is the sensor, which detects an object entering the driveway.
+Since we are talking about wireless alert kits in this article, we will also refer to these sensors as transmitters, as they transmit a radio signal from the sensor to the receiving chime unit.

 The second component is the chime or receiver.
-This is the unit that will be placed in your home, office, or shop.
-It will “listen” for the driveway motion sensor/transmitter to send a signal indicating that someone has arrived and then emit a sound letting you know someone is there.
+This unit will be placed in your home, office, or shop.
+It will “listen” for the driveway motion sensor/transmitter to signal that someone has arrived and then emit a sound letting you know someone is there.
 When triggered, it will play some sort of alerting signal, a chime sound in most cases.

 What are the different types of driveway alarm Sensors?

-When we talk about the types of driveway alarms, we will be discussing the type of sensor or transmitter the driveway alarm kit will use.
-Much of this will be based on what you want to monitor.
-There are four main types of driveway alarm sensors we will discuss in this article.
+When we discuss driveway alarms, we will also discuss the type of sensor or transmitter the driveway alarm kit will use.
+Much of this will depend on what you want to monitor.
+This article discusses four main types of driveway alarm sensors.

 Passive Infrared Driveway Motion Alert Sensors (PIR):

-These types of driveway alarm sensors (we often refer to them as driveway motion alerts) are the most common.
+These are the most common types of driveway alarm sensors (we often refer to them as driveway motion alerts).
 They work by detecting a change in infrared radiation.
-Infrared driveway sensors use infrared technology to detect heat emitted by vehicles (animals too).
-These types of driveway sensors are mounted on a post or wall along the driveway and point across the driveway to shoot a narrow, invisible beam.
+Infrared driveway sensors use infrared technology to detect heat emitted by vehicles (and animals, too).
+These sensors are mounted on a post or wall along the driveway and point across the driveway to shoot a narrow, invisible beam.

-They are similar to a door motion sensor you would find in your home alarm system, with the exception that a driveway motion sensor has to be outdoor rated and will typically shoot a more narrow beam across the monitored zone.
-You don’t want a very wide beam as it tends to pick up false positives more than a narrow beam would.
+They are similar to door motion sensors in your home alarm system, except that a driveway motion sensor has to be outdoor rated and will typically shoot a more narrow beam across the monitored zone.
+You don’t want a far-reaching beam, as it tends to pick up more false positives than a narrow beam.

-These types of sensors can be used to detect both people and animals, so depending on your use, terrain, and monitoring objective, that’s a pro or a con.
-These types of sensors tend to be the most cost-effective form of driveway alarm sensors.
+These types of sensors can detect both people and animals, which can be a pro or a con depending on your use, terrain, and monitoring objective.
+However, they tend to be the most cost-effective form of driveway alarm sensors.

 Magnetometer Probe Driveway Alert Sensors:

 A magnetometer probe driveway sensor uses a magnetic field to detect vehicles.
-These types of driveway sensors have a sensing probe that is buried in the ground along or under the driveway.
+These sensors have a sensing probe buried in the ground along or under the driveway.

-This probe emits a magnetic field, and as a car drives over the probe, the magnetic field is disturbed and sends a signal to the transmitter which then sends an alert.
+This probe emits a magnetic field.
+As a car drives over it, the magnetic field is disturbed, sending a signal to the transmitter, which then sends an alert.

 Hose-Style, Pneumatic “Rubber Hose” Driveway Alarm Sensors:

-The best way to think of these sensor types is the type of “ding” bell sound you hear when approaching the drive through at a dry cleaner or old-time gas station.
+The best way to think of these sensor types is the “ding” bell sound when approaching a dry cleaner or old-time gas station drive-through.
 These systems have a rubber hose that stretches across the driveway.
 When a car, truck, or other heavy item rolls over the hose, the change in air pressure inside the hose triggers the sensor to transmit to a receiver.

-In most cases, these products have a simple bell on the end that emits a ding sound.
-However, as will show later, there are now wireless products that give you the best of both worlds, a rubber hose sensor that transmits a radio signal to a remote chime location.
+Usually, these products have a simple bell that emits a ding sound.
+However, as will be shown later, wireless products now give you the best of both worlds: a rubber hose sensor that transmits a radio signal to a remote chime location.

-As you are about to see, there are a lot of driveway alert kits on the market.
-With all these choices it can be confusing and challenging to choose the right one for your needs.
+As you can see, many driveway alert kits are on the market.
+With all these choices, choosing the right one for your needs can be confusing and challenging.
 This guide will explain the different types available, how they operate, and considerations for making your decision.

 Photoelectric Beam Driveway Alarms:

 A photoelectric beam driveway alarm uses an infrared light beam to detect movement.
-This beam shoots across the driveway to another photoelectric sensor or commonly some type of reflector.
+This beam shoots across the driveway to another photoelectric sensor or some type of reflector commonly.

 When a car, truck, or person breaks the beam by passing between the two elements, it triggers the sensor which sends an alert to the receiver..

-Along with rubber hose driveway alarms, these were the first types of sensors on the market.
+These were the first types of sensors on the market, along with rubber hose driveway alarms.
 Over the years, these types of “break-beam” alerts have evolved and are much more robust than ones of years past.

 Driveway Alarm Receivers:

-There are some core features almost all receivers will have, with some having a little more robust offering than others.
-A great thing about drive way alarm receivers is the ability to add additional receivers to your kit.
+Almost all receivers will have some core features, with some offering a slightly more robust offering than others.
+A great thing about driveway alarm receivers is the ability to add additional receivers to your kit.

-All the wireless kits featured on 1800doorbell feature 1 x sensor/transmitter and 1 x receiver).
-In almost all cases you can add additional receivers from the same brand model line to place receivers throughout your home, office, shop, or warehouse.
+All the wireless kits featured on 1800 doorbell feature 1 x sensor/transmitter and 1 x receiver).
+In almost all cases, you can add receivers from the same brand model line to place receivers throughout your home, office, shop, or warehouse.

-The two big differences are plugin receivers versus battery-operated receivers and some that have both options.
+The two big differences are plugin receivers versus battery-operated receivers, and some have both options.
 Below are the three different ERA receivers currently offered on 1800doorbell.com.
-The receiver on the left is the ERA-DCRX which is a plugin receiver using the supplied cord.
-In the middle is the ERA-RXPG plugin receiver that plugs directly into a standard wall outlet.
+The receiver on the left is the ERA-DCRX, which is a plugin receiver using the supplied cord.
+In the middle is the ERA-RXPG plugin receiver, which plugs directly into a standard wall outlet.
 On the right is the ERA-VPRX portable door chime receiver with rechargeable batteries and an included charger.

 Plugin receivers will plug into a standard wall outlet.
-As the name entails, battery operated receivers are powered by batteries.
+As the name implies, battery-operated receivers are powered by batteries.

 An example of this is the ERA-VPRX.
-This is a portable driveway alarm receiver that uses rechargeable batteries with a 6-7 day standby time.
-Included with the kit is a wall charger that charges the included battery pack while allowing the receiver to continue to function.
+This portable driveway alarm receiver uses rechargeable batteries with a 6-7 day standby time.
+The kit includes a wall charger that charges the battery pack while allowing the receiver to continue to function.

 The ERA-DCRX is a desktop receiver with a plug-in transformer, while the ERA-RXPG plugs directly into a standard wall outlet.